iamniche-too/fs-kafka-k8s/README.md

 http://192.168.99.108:32402
 ```

+These URLs are the Kafka broker endpoints.
+Make a note of them for later on.

 This will start both the Zookeeper instance and the Kafka brokers.

-Note - when using minikube, we expose the external services using "minikube service" command and not "minikube tunnel" since the latter uses randomly assigned ports, which isn't ideal since we need static port assignments! ;)

 Ensure it is all running as expected using:

 ```
-$> kubectl get pods
+$> kubectl -n kafka get pods
 NAME                    READY   STATUS    RESTARTS   AGE kafka-0                 1/1     Running   1          15s
 kafka-1                 1/1     Running   0          11s